-Physical exercise and health problems can cause muscle fatigue.
-It's important to reduce muscle fatigue so you can carry on with your daily activities.
+Physical activity and health problems can lead to muscle fatigue.
+It's important to reduce it in order to be able to carry on with your daily activities.

 Maybe you’ve just started going to the gym.
 Perhaps you haven’t been sleeping well.
 Or maybe you’ve had to use your muscles more than usual.
 In any case, it’s important to know what to do to reduce muscle fatigue so you don’t have to spend the whole day in pain.

 Sometimes, the alarm will go off and it feels like you can’t get out of bed.
 When you try, any movement may feel impossible and requires a lot of energy.
 Muscular fatigue isn’t always caused by a bad movement or overly strenuous effort.